rbleattler/mdop-docs/mdop/app-v/appv-performance-guidance.md

 ## <a href="" id="bkmk-terms1"></a> App-V Performance Guidance Terminology

 The following terms are used when describing concepts and actions related to App-V performance optimization.

--   **Complexity** – Refers to the one or more package characteristics that may impact performance during pre-configure (**Add-AppvClientPackage**) or integration (**Publish-AppvClientPackage**).
+-   **Complexity**: Refers to the one or more package characteristics that may impact performance during pre-configure (**Add-AppvClientPackage**) or integration (**Publish-AppvClientPackage**).
 Some example characteristics are: manifest size, number of virtual fonts, number of files.

--   **De-Integrate** – Removes the user integrations
+-   **De-Integrate**: Removes the user integrations

--   **Re-Integrate** – Applies the user integrations.
+-   **Re-Integrate**: Applies the user integrations.

--   **Non-Persistent, Pooled** – Creates a computer running a virtual environment each time they sign in.
+-   **Non-Persistent, Pooled**: Creates a computer running a virtual environment each time they sign in.

--   **Persistent, Personal** – A computer running a virtual environment that remains the same for every sign in.
+-   **Persistent, Personal**: A computer running a virtual environment that remains the same for every sign in.

--   **Stateful** - For this document, implies that user integrations are persisted between sessions and a user environment management technology is used in conjunction with non-persistent RDSH or VDI.
+-   **Stateful**: For this document, implies that user integrations are persisted between sessions and a user environment management technology is used in conjunction with non-persistent RDSH or VDI.

--   **Stateless** – Represents a scenario when no user state is persisted between sessions.
+-   **Stateless**: Represents a scenario when no user state is persisted between sessions.

--   **Trigger** – (or Native Action Triggers).
+-   **Trigger**: (or Native Action Triggers).
 UPM uses these types of triggers to initiate monitoring or synchronization operations.

--   **User Experience** - In the context of App-V, the user experience, quantitatively, is the sum of the following parts:
+-   **User Experience**: In the context of App-V, the user experience, quantitatively, is the sum of the following parts:

     -   From the point that users initiate a sign in to when they're able to manipulate the desktop.